JON DEREK & COUNTRY FEVER

 Throughout the remainder of 1975 and 1976, Jon invariably continued to work under just his own name, appearing on a number of package shows and tours and working together, for the most part, with Jeannie Denver's band, who would also back him.

 It wasn't until 1978 that the name Country Fever reappeared.
 Jon had been successfully working under the name 'The Jon Derek Trio' throughout 1977 with musicians Dave Waite on lead guitar and Chris Dunn on bass, however, due to an ever increasing work schedule which lay ahead in 1978 involving bigger venues and touring with/backing visiting American artists, it meant Jon needed to augment the 'trio' to a four-piece with the addition of Tony Barnes on drums.
 Jon Derek & Country Fever were reborn but this time, on a permanant basis.

-Although a never-ending change of talented British country musicians passed through Jon's band from 1978 right up until Jon's semi-retirement in 1991, Jon Derek & Country Fever always remained one of the most highly regarded, professional and hardest working bands in what became, a very competitive field.
+They went on to appear at all the top events from 1978 right up until Jon's semi-retirement in 1991, including, working with a plethora of country music's 'star names'.
+Although a never-ending change of talented British country musicians passed through Jon's band - Jon Derek & Country Fever would always remain one of the most professional and highly sought after bands in what became a very competitive field.